josefs/meta-paper/paper.md

 generating Haskell was sufficient from a performance perspective and very convenient as Haskell allows us to generate relatively high level code compared to LLVM.

+The latest version of Nikola [@nikola] is very similar in design to meta-repa, but targets GPU computations instead.
+An interesting bit of future work would be to combine the two libraries to give a uniform language which integrates both CPU and GPU computations.

 The notion of pull arrays is by now a well established way of representing arrays pioneer by [@elliott2003compiling].